ITPeople-Blockchain/auction/README.md

 ./PostItems

 In the business process, the owner (User ID# 100) of the ASSET (Item# 1000) requests an entity like an Auction House (User ID# 200) to put the item on auction.
 Before Posting the auction request, the Asset is validated against the database.
-The Auction House
-ID is verified in the User Table.
+The Auction House ID is verified in the User Table.
 A log entry is made in the Item Log.

 TODO: In future, the owner of the asset will present his key to help with validation.
 The AES key will be used to un-encrypt the stored image and authenticate ASSET ownership.

 #### PostAuctionRequest

+When the ASSET OWNER  of an item is ready to place his item on auction, he/she would identify an Auction House, determine what the reserve price should be and send a request to the Auction House expressing interest in placing their item on the auction block.

+./PostAuctionRequest

+#### OpenAuctionRequestForBids

+The Auction Houise, we assume will inspect the physical item, the certificate of authenticity, the ownership key and other details.
+They would also run a valuation of the item to determine if the reserve price is valid.
+The application assumes these have occured outside of the scope of the application

 Even though the ASSET OWNER has requested the Auction House to place the item on auction, the Auction is not yet open for acceptance of user bids.
 Hence any bid submitted against the item will be rejected if the auction is not open

-./PostAuctionRequest

 This script opens the Auction Request for bids.
 It sets the status of the AuctionRequest to "OPEN".
 It opens a timer for the duration of the auction which in the example is 3 minutes.
 During this window, any user can submit bids against the AuctionID.
 Once the timer expires, a script is created and saved called "CloseAuction.sh".
 The script gets triggered.

+##### CloseAuction

 The CloseAuction.sh script invokes CloseAuction.
 CloseAuction will first change the status of the AuctionRequest to "CLOSED".
 It then fetches the highest bid from the list of bids received, and converts it to a Transaction.
 The transaction is posted, the ASSET is retrieved from the database, its price is set to the new Hammer Price and the CurrentOwner is set to the new buyer.
 The ASSET image is un-encrypted with the old key, a new Key is generated and the image is encrypted with the new key.
 The ASSET is updated in the database.
 An log entry is made in the Item Log.